See also Schengen Visas for information for international students visiting other European countries.

-You can ask the Border Force Officer to allow you to re-enter the UK with your Tier 4 (General) Student immigration permission, even though your course has now finished.
+You can ask the Border Force Officer to allow you to re-enter the UK with your Tier 4 (General) or Student immigration permission, even though your course has now finished.
 Border Force Officials will need to be satisfied that you are entering for study related reasons and will leave the UK before your visa expires, or you will submit an in-time application to extend your leave in the UK.
 We strongly advise you carry the print out of the order confirmation from 'Your Graduation' to confirm the date of your graduation ceremony so the Border Force Officer can see that you have a study-related reason to re-enter the UK.

 You will receive the order confirmation from 'Your Graduation' once you have booked the ceremony.
 You can also carry a Student Status letter.
-You download and print a Student Status letter yourself.
 Read how to access your Student Status letter.
 Do not use an old student status letter: if you already have one, but it is more than a few weeks old, you should apply for a new one.